balaji1974/kafka/README.md

 e.
 Next in our controller class inject the Gson class and in our getStudentsFromKafka method get the Student string, convert it to a json object using gson.fromJson(string, Student.class)) before printing it on the cosole.
 f.
 So with a few slight changes our Student consumer it can now be used for consuming any type of Object.

+### 9) Restful Kafka Producer - Moving all the configurations to application.propeties file (Project name: restful-kafka-producer)
+a.
+In this project we move all our configurations from configuration files into the properties file.

+b.
+Also, we create a service layer and inject a KafkaTemplate which automatically picks up this configuration and the send method of this template sends message to our topic.

+c.
+By this we can use this service layer for any application that we need in future where our requirement is to produce message to a kafka topic.

 # Next up is Kafka streams and I have created a seperate repository for this, as the subject of Streams API using Apache Kafka is quite big